Configure and use Kafka Tiered Storage

 Simple Storage Service (S3)

-For this example, the MINIO storage is used as the S3 server.
+For this example, the MinIO storage is used as the S3 server.

 Prerequisites

 • The ADS cluster is installed according to the Online installation guide.
-The minimum version of ADS is 3.6.2.2.b1.

-• A bucket for storing data was created in the MINIO cloud storage.
+• A bucket for storing data was created in the MinIO cloud storage.

 NOTE

 In the Tiered Storage implementation based on the S3 server, the transfer of records to the remote level is controlled using a special __remote_log_metadata topic, which by default has a replication factor value of 3.
 This requires at least three Kafka brokers in the cluster for the topic to work.
-If the number of brokers is smaller or it is necessary for another reason to change the replication factor for the __remote_log_metadata topic, this can be done at the Kafka settings stage by specifying a new parameter in the server.properties group:
+If the number of brokers is smaller or it is necessary for another reason to change the replication factor for the __remote_log_metadata topic, this can be done at the Kafka configuration stage by specifying a new parameter in the server.properties group:

 rlmm.config.remote.log.metadata.topic.replication.factor=1